 Featured Furry Friends

-Click on our picture to see us in Petfinder
+Click on our picture to see our profile!

 Our adoption process is very simple and our fee is $100 for dogs and $90 for cats, though some animals are priced above or below those amounts.
-All animals will be spayed or neutered and will have had vaccinations.
+All animals will be spayed or neutered and will have had age-appropriate vaccinations.
 Once you take your new best furever friend home, you will need to take them to your personal vet for a wellness check and to start yearly routine visits.
 Always remember to have an ID tag on your pet, it could be their ticket home.
-Please check out our Facebook page for special prices!
 At any given time our shelter may have up to 100 dogs and 50 cats at our facility.
 Some of these animals are shy and get left behind.
 So, if you can find a place in your heart and home to open up to our wonderful animals, please come into our shelter today and ADOPT your next Best Furever Friend!

 Please call us today to find out more about these animals who have so much love to give!